vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Purpose and Vision

 > 1. "Your life is your story.
 Write well.
-Edit often."
+Edit often." - Anonymous
 > 1. "Go confidently in the direction of your dreams.
 Live the life you have imagined." - Henry David Thoreau
-> 1. "If you want to achieve greatness, stop asking for permission."
+> 1. "If you want to achieve greatness, stop asking for permission." - Anonymous
 > 1. "The only person you are destined to become is the person you decide to be." - Ralph Waldo Emerson

 ## Mindfulness and Presence

 > 1. "You can’t make a cloudy day a sunny day, but you can embrace it and decide it’s going to be a good day after all." - Jane Lynch
 > 1. "Sometimes the best thing you can do is not think, not wonder, not imagine, not obsess.
-Just breathe, and have faith that everything will work out for the best." - Unknown
+Just breathe, and have faith that everything will work out for the best." - Anonymous
 > 1. "In the middle of every difficulty lies opportunity." - Albert Einstein

 ## Success and Achievement

-> 1. "The greatest weapon in any battle is patience."
+> 1. "The greatest weapon in any battle is patience." - Anonymous
 > 1. "Do your thing and don't care if they like it." - Tina Fey

 ## Motivation and Inspiration

 > 1. "Don’t be discouraged.
-It’s often the last key in the bunch that opens the lock."
+It’s often the last key in the bunch that opens the lock." - Anonymous
 > 1. "Don’t wait for opportunity.
-Create it."
+Create it." - Anonymous
 > 1. "Try to be a rainbow in someone else’s cloud." - Maya Angelou

 ## Wisdom and Learning